Modern Slavery Act Transparency Statement 2023

 We have a diverse supply chain providing a range of goods and services including property contractors, office supplies and corporate services.
 We expect our contractors, suppliers and business partners to share the same high standards regarding our zero-tolerance commitment to tackling modern slavery and human trafficking.
 We will not knowingly trade with, support or work with organisations involved in slavery or human trafficking in any way.

-Policies relating to Modern Slavery
+Policies relevant to Modern Slavery

-- Procurement Policy - procurement-related activity must comply with applicable legislation, including UK law, legal precedents, and relevant industry regulations
+- Procurement Policy - procurement-related activity must comply with applicable legislation, including UK law, legal precedents, and relevant industry regulations.

-- Recruitment and Selection Policy – we use reputable employment agencies and review agency practices prior to working with companies.
-There are transparent procedures in place and checks to ensure compliance with legislation and guidance for both permanent staff and temporary agency workers.
+Recruitment and Selection Policy - we use reputable employment agencies and review agency practices prior to working with companies.
+There are transparent procedures and checks in place to ensure compliance with legislation and guidance for both permanent staff and temporary agency workers.

 Magenta Living has due diligence processes in place across our employment and procurement processes.